 In this postcard slice of regional Australia, it is great to see how Rob has transformed his acreage into a beautifully groomed airpark, and encouraging to see eight new hangars now lining the strip and lots more in the planning stages.

-So, may the good times at Rylstone continue, and may those lovingly-tended grass airstrips remain a wonderful welcome mat for passing aviators, a home for those who need a flying tree-change or a safe haven for pilots chased by dark clouds.
+So, may the good times roll at Rylstone, and may those lovingly-tended grass airstrips remain a wonderful welcome mat for passing aviators, a home for those who need a flying tree-change or a safe haven for pilots chased by dark clouds.
 The coffee will be on; a friendly conversation guaranteed.

 Thanks Rob for reminding us all why we love to fly and giving us the opportunity of getting together as a community in such an awesome atmosphere.